ashishshah1995/Spring-REST-CRM/README.md

 | PUT | api/customers     |    Update an existing customer   |
 | DELETE | api/customers/{customerId} | Delete a customer |

+1. Exception Handling

+2. Jackson to convert request body from JSON to POJO

 ## Steps to setup the database

 1. Mysql Database and workbench should be installed to the local machine which the application is going to run.
 (MySQL can be downlaoded from http://dev.mysql.com/downloads)